 The Great Recession of 2008, the withdrawal of a major employer from the Wilmington Air Park, DHL, and subsequent reductions in state funding forced reductions in library hours of operation at Wilmington and closing of the branch in September 2009.

-The following year the library board moved to place a levy before the voters and in November 2010 they approved the library’s first property tax levy.
-The 1-mill continuing levy became the library’s main funding source.
-Previously, the library was funded almost entirely by state tax dollars.
+The following year the library board moved to place a levy before the voters, and in November 2010 voters approved the 1-mill continuing levy.

 With the passage of the levy, the library restored staffing and hours at Wilmington and reopened its Clinton-Massie branch in August 2011.